EternalAbby/Dependency-Injection-Extravagant.luau/TypeCheck/_DOCUMENTATION.md

 # Note
 Due to dependency from `ComplexNumber` module, this module is made public.

-Please note that this module does not have an exhaustive list of every types as of v0.1.0.
-Do expect changes made to this module as it was not meant to be ready for use.
+Disclaimer: This module does **not** include an exhaustive list of every Luau primitive types as of v0.1.1.
+As this module is still in its unstable state, do expect future changes made to this module that *may* any existing code.
+You have been warned.

 # Documentation
 This section includes Definitions, and Functions in that order.